AnweshaMahapatra/ProfitLens_SalesIntelligence-Suite/Business_Insights.md

 # Business Questions & Insights

-## *Stakeholder Review Analysis — Sales Insight Dashboard*
+## *Stakeholder Review Analysis Sales Insight Dashboard*

-*10 strategic business questions a leadership team, stakeholder, or hiring manager would naturally ask while reviewing the dashboard — answered through data-driven analysis and business interpretation.*
+*10 strategic business questions a leadership team, stakeholder, or hiring manager would naturally ask while reviewing the dashboard, answered through data-driven analysis and business interpretation.*

 ---

 # 📌 Q1.
-Delhi NCR generates over half our revenue.
+Delhi NCR generates over half of our revenue.
 Is that a strength or a hidden business risk?

-### **Answer: It looks like strength on the surface — but operationally, it is a major concentration risk.**
+### **Answer: It looks like strength on the surface, but operationally, it is a major concentration risk.**

 Delhi NCR contributes: